nicholasdickey/coding-challenge/README.md

 ## Frontend challenge

+Here is a live demo of the finished challenge: http://frontend-challenge.kingstonrivers.com/ Here is a brief video of the demo: https://drive.google.com/file/d/166Tl3sve3LuRmkZJ0Gzsedg2UdwRkSNZ/view

 The task is to build a simple card game.
 See [design folder](./design) or [Sketch Cloud](https://www.sketch.com/s/40cd1ec0-8487-4053-a6ea-5d9a70076ebb) for what it should look like.
 It doesn't have to be pixel perfect, but it should look nice.

 The program should perform the following functions.